Drolfb/COMP-3716-Project-GIT-TEST/README.md

 9. Before you you click on the manage score button you must select a row in the table first.
 Once a row is selected from there you can click on manage score button which opens up another page where you can enter in scores for each of the teams and then you hit the determine winner button and from there the system will calculate the winner.
 You can then hit return to go back to the previous bracket page.

-10. You then keep on generating new brackets until there's only 2 teams remaining.
-From there if you hit generate next round it will a brand new page with the winner.
+10. You then keep on generating new brackets after all winners are declared until there's only 2 teams remaining.
+From there if you hit generate next round it will create a brand new page with the winner.

 11. From this window if you hit return you go back to the main menu.